robertleifke/rleifke.github.io/README.md

-I used to be...just read the website!
+I used to be...just read the website.